SanderMertens/flecs/docs/FAQ.md

 You can ask questions on the [Discord channel](https://discord.gg/trycKxA), or by creating an issue in the repository.

 ### What is an archetype?
 The term "archetype" in ECS is typically (though not universally) used to describe the approach an ECS framework uses for storing components.
-Contrary to what the term might suggest, an "archetype" is typically not somtething you would see in the ECS API, but rather the data structure the ECS framework to store components.
+Contrary to what the term might suggest, an "archetype" is typically not something you would see in the ECS API, but rather the data structure the ECS framework to store components.

 An ECS that implements the archetype storage model stores entities with the same components together in the same set of component arrays (or array, depending on whether the framework uses SoA or AoS).
 The advantage of this approach is that it guarantees that components are always stored in packed arrays, which allows for code to be more easily vectorized by compilers (or in plain language: code runs faster).

 The Flecs storage model is based on the archetypes approach.

 ### What is a table?
-The documentation uses the terms archetype and table interchangably.
+The documentation uses the terms archetype and table interchangeably.
 They are the same.
 Internally in the Flecs source code an archetype is referred to as a table.

 ## Development questions

 ### Why is my system called multiple times per frame?
 Flecs stores entities with the same set of components in the same arrays in an "archetype".
 This means that entities with `Position` are stored in different arrays than entities with `Position, Velocity`.

 Because Flecs systems provide direct access to C arrays, a system is invoked multiple times, once for each set of arrays.

 ### Why is the value of a component not set in an OnAdd observer?
-The OnAdd observer is invoked before the component value is assigned.
+The `OnAdd` observer is invoked before the component value is assigned.
 If you need to respond to a component value, use an `OnSet` system.
-For more information on when observers, monitors and OnSet systems are invoked, see this diagram: https://github.com/SanderMertens/flecs/blob/master/docs/Manual.md#component-add-flow
+For more information on when observers, monitors and `OnSet` systems are invoked, see [this diagram](Manual.md#component-add-flow).

 ### Why does Flecs abort when I try to use threads?
 Flecs has an operating system abstraction API with threading functions that are not set by default.
 Check (or use) the OS API examples to see how to set the OS API.

 ### Why am I getting errors like FLECS__TPosition or FLECS_EPosition not found?
 Flecs functions need access to component handles before they can do anything.
 In C++ this is abstracted away behind templates, but in the C API this is the responsibility of the application.
-See [this section of the manual](https://github.com/SanderMertens/flecs/blob/master/docs/Manual.md#component_handles) on how to pass component handles around in the application.
+See [this section of the manual](Manual.md#component_handles) on how to pass component handles around in the application.

 ### How do I pass component handles around in an application?
 See the previous question.

 ### When to use each vs. iter when evaluating a query or system?
-Queries and systems offer two ways to iterate them, which is using `each` and `iter`.
-Each is the simpler version of the two, which iterates each individual entity:
+Queries and systems offer two ways to iterate them, which is using `each` and `iter`. `each` is the simpler version of the two, which iterates each individual entity:

 ```cpp
 world.system<Position, Velocity>()